 I moved to Arkansas as a teen, graduated from West Fork High School, and began my law enforcement career in 1979 with the Washington County Sheriff's Office, working in communications as a dispatcher and later as a field deputy.
 In 1982 I was hired by the Fayetteville Police Department where I worked for 21 years, retiring in 2003 as Deputy Chief of Police.
 I then returned to my roots and began working for the Washington County Sheriff's Office as Chief Deputy for Sheriff Steve Whitmill in April 2003.
 In 2004, after Whitmill accepted a position with Tyson Foods, I entered the race for Sheriff and was subsequently elected.
 I began serving my first term on January 1, 2005.

+We enjoy being active and involved with our family and our community.
 We are thankful for our many blessings!